Latin American and Caribbean Studies

 5:00 pm

-The Lingua Mater competition invites students to translate Cornell's Alma Mater into a different language and submit a video of the performed translation.
-The inaugural Lingua Mater student competition took place in 2018 as part of Cornell's Global Grand Challenges Symposium.
-The top three videos received cash prizes.
+The Lingua Mater competition invites alumni to translate Cornell's Alma Mater into a different language and submit a video of the performed translation.
+The inaugural Lingua Mater alumni competition took place in 2018 as part of Cornell's Global Grand Challenges Symposium.
+Winners included the Cornell Club of Thailand 2018 and the Cornell Club of Gaeta, Italy in 2019, and won financial support of a local alumni event.

 2021 competition details

-Can you translate Cornell’s Alma Mater into your mother tongue (or a language you are learning/have learned at Cornell) and sing it?
-We invite you to translate “Far Above Cayuga’s Waters” and submit a video of you (and your friends!) performing it somewhere on any of Cornell’s campuses.
+Can you translate Cornell’s Alma Mater into your mother tongue (or a language you learned at Cornell) and sing it?
+We invite you to translate “Far Above Cayuga’s Waters” and submit a video of you (and your friends!) performing it, wherever you may be!

 Translations do not need to be exact or perfectly in meter but should capture the feel and tune of our university’s Alma Mater.
 As is customary, include the first verse, refrain, second verse, and refrain in your video submission (for guidance, listen to a performance and read the lyrics).